XML RSS

 Therefore, to assume that Paul is talking about homosexuality in Romans 1, when homosexuality is not the issue, is a theological dead end.

 Romans 1 and homosexuality?
-Early Christians who lived within two or three centuries of Paul, believed he was talking about the shrine prostitution related to idolatry, which was so prevalent in first century Rome.
+Early Christians who lived within 100 years of Paul (like Aristides and Justin Martyr), understood that Paul was talking about shrine prostitution related to idolatry, a sin which was endemic in first century Rome.

-As in the Old Testament, all ten New Testament references to Sodom also neglect to mention homosexuality.
+So there is no misunderstanding, as in the Old Testament, all ten New Testament references to Sodom neglect to mention homosexuality.

 Romans 1 and homosexuality?
-In the opening chapter of Romans, Paul reminds his readers about Gentile idolatry and the shrine prostitution which accompanied it, not homosexuals and not lesbians.
-Paul’s express purpose in Romans 1 is to show that everyone, Jew or Gentile, is equally guilty.
+In the opening chapter of Romans, Paul reminds his readers about Gentile idolatry and the shrine prostitution which accompanied it.
+Paul does not mention lesbians and he does not mention gays.
+Paul’s purpose in Romans 1 is to show that everyone, Jew or Gentile, is equally guilty before a holy God.
 Romans 1 and homosexuality?
-Romans 1 is not an argument against homosexuality.
+Romans 1 is not in any way Paul's argument against homosexuality.

 For this cause [idolatry] God gave them up unto vile affections: for even their women did change the natural use into that which is against nature: